 OSSC – Line doubler, the next generation

 The OSSC takes the concept of the lag free line doubler and brings it into the digital age.
 Given that most TVs, especially newer sets, scale 480p very well, this is all that is needed to bring retro consoles back to life on modern TVs.
 The additional features offered by the XRGB Mini are nice, but often not needed, and can be added to the OSSC by combining it with another scaler such as a DVDO/ABT unit, as we discussed here.
+In later firmware revisions, the option to triple, quadruple and even quintuple the line count has been added, to learn more about that, click here.

 The first impression you get of the OSSC is how small it is.
 Arriving in a typical plexi-glass case, like most hobby projects these days, the unit is tiny, measuring approximately 14cm by 7cm by 3cm.
 It’s perfectly small enough to fit in your bag if you visit friends and want to take some retro consoles.
 On the downside, there are inputs on each side of the unit, which, if fully populated, can make it difficult to seat neatly next to other gear.
 Personally, I would have preferred a rack-mountable Hi-Fi style case to fit in with the rest of my equipment, but that would inevitably have bumped the price up quite significantly.
 Given the open source nature of the project it’s entirely possible we’ll see other versions in different cases too, though the standard case is certainly acceptable.
 In terms of input and output, we get a VGA/D-Sub15 input, a SCART input and a component video input.
 Output wise, there’s just a DVI connector.
 Unlike the preview unit we previously looked at, the 3.5mm audio connector has been moved slightly, so this allows most common audio cables to be connected, without the need to specifically seek out a slimline one.